andrewchambers/cdcron/README.md

 # cdcron

-`cdcron` is cron service which can also export prometheus metrics.
+`cdcron` is cron service which can also export collectd metrics.

 Because `cdcron` uses a simple and robust time keeping algorithm, it is not suited for thousands of jobs,